 Unsigned Long and Overflow

-The delayStart variable and number returned from the millis() built-in function is an unsigned long.
-That is a number from 0 up to 4,294,967,295.
+Both the delayStart variable and the value returned from the millis() function are of type unsigned long.
+This is a number ranging from 0 to 4,294,967,295.

 Unsigned Subtraction

-For example using a 3-bit unsigned variable again, to calculate 2 – 4 (unsigned), think of a clock face starting at 0 and adding 1 all the way round to 111 (7) and then back to 0.
-Now to get from 4 to 2 you need to add 6 (5,6,7,0,1,2) so 2-4 = 6 and this is in effect how the calculation works, although the CPU will perform the calculation differently.
+To illustrate with a 3-bit unsigned variable once more, when computing 2 – 4 (unsigned), imagine a clock starting at 0 and incrementing all the way to 111 (7) before resetting to 0.
+To go from 4 to 2, you must increase by 6.
+This is how the calculation works, but the CPU will execute it differently.

 Step 4: Using the MillisDelay Library